-Anti-Viral Support: L-Lysine 1,000-3,000 mg per day Beta Glucan - as directed Colostrum - as directed Reishi - as directed Oscillicoccinum - as directed Immune Support: Probiotic Zinc Vitamin C Colloidal Silver Olive Leaf Extract Oil of Oregano (this is not the same as oregano essential oil.
-Do not take oregano essential oil internally) Garlic
+Anti-Viral Support: L-Lysine 1,000-3,000 mg per day Beta Glucan - as directed Colostrum - as directed Reishi - as directed Oscillicoccinum - as directed Immune Support: Probiotic Zinc Vitamin C Colloidal Silver Olive Leaf Extract Oil of Oregano Capsules (Do not take oregano essential oil internally) Garlic

 TCM Food recommendations: Congee Bone Broth Ginger and Green Tea Pears Honey

 At the onset of a cold foods like garlic, ginger, cinnamon, onion, green onion, leeks, squashes (acorn, butternut, pumpkin, etc.) Think grandmas chicken noodle soup.
 Things that are nourishing and warming.

 If you have a fever and sore throat (usually the next phase of a cold) so more cooling foods: Green, peppermint or chrysanthemum tea, banana, pears, strawberry (great for lung issues), seaweed (kelp), spinach, watercress, daikon radish, barley, amaranth.